SAABmarine-MEX/SMARCUnityAssetsRL/README.md

   <img src="Documentation/Media/ResidualSim.png" alt="Residual modelling in sim structure" width="800"/>
 </div>

+The structure for the residual dynamic modelling inference can be visulized with the above picture.
+Learn more on how to start the residual inference in [this repo](https://github.com/SAABmarine-MEX/saabmarineMEX_learning/tree/svgp/residual_modelling).
+On the Unity side, make sure you set `useResModel` to true in `BlueROV.cs` (see the folder structure) to be able to connect to the Python server.

 ### Folder Structure
 The work have been structured as follows (the .meta files are not included for easier visual interperation):